What Happens With Insurance If You Are At-Fault in an Accident?

 Rate increases vary widely between states and insurance companies.
 An insurance company in one state might only raise your rates 11% after your first at-fault collision, for example, while another insurance company in a different state will increase rates by 100% after just one at-fault accident.

-According to CarInsurance.com, drivers in California are punished more harshly than drivers in any other state after their first at-fault accident.
-A California driver will pay 92% higher insurance premiums, on average, after their first at-fault bodily injury accident.
+According to CarInsurance.com, drivers in Minnesota are punished more harshly than drivers in any other state after their first at-fault accident.
+They can expect an 87% increase in premiums after their first accident.
+In California, drivers are punished the 2nd most harshly in the country.
+A California driver will pay 73% higher insurance premiums, on average, after their first at-fault bodily injury accident.

 Meanwhile, a driver in Alaska will pay just 11% higher rates after a single at-fault bodily injury accident.